-Ms. Jill Wiseman Fayette R-III Superintendent District Wellness Co-Coordinator 248-2153 Kelly Beeler Fayette R-III Health Supervisor District Wellness Co-Coordinator 248-3800
+Mr. Brent Doolin Fayette R-III Superintendent District Wellness Co-Coordinator 248-2153 Kelly Beeler Fayette R-III Health Supervisor District Wellness Co-Coordinator 248-3800 distributed to the students at the end of the school day so as not to cause interruption of instruction.

-NON-EDUCATONAL ITEMS
+NON-EDUCATIONAL ITEMS

 Students are not to bring, buy, sell, or trade non-educational items at school.
-Cell phones, i-pods, tablets and other valuable items should not be brought to school, except when requested by a faculty member.
+Cell phones, i-pods, tablets, blankets, and other valuable items should not be brought to school, except when requested by a faculty member.
 Also, we are asking your help in limiting flower or balloon delivery to school.
-These items will be distributed to the students at the end of the school day so as not to cause interruption of instruction.
+These items will be